instructed-glacier-model/igm-doc/docs/modules/processes/clim_oggm.md

-# clim_oggm
+# Module `clim_oggm`

-Module `clim_oggm` reads monthly time series of historical GSWP3_W5E5 climate data collected by the `oggm_shop` module, and generates monthly 2D raster fields of corrected precipitation, mean temperature, and temperature variability.
-To achieve this, we first apply a multiplicative correction factor for precipitation (parameter `prcp_fac`) and a biais correction for temperature (parameter `temp_bias`).
-Then, the module extrapolates temperature data to the entire glacier surface using a reference height and a constant lapse rate (parameter `temp_default_gradient`).
-In constrast, the point-wise data for precipitation and temperature variablity are extended to the entire domain without further correction.
-Module `oggm_shop` provides all calibrated parameters.
-The resulting fields are intended to be used to force the surface mass balance or enthalpy models.
+The `clim_oggm` module processes monthly historical climate data from the GSWP3_W5E5 dataset obtained through the `oggm_shop` module.
+It generates monthly 2D raster fields that include corrected precipitation, mean temperature, and temperature variability.
+The process involves applying a multiplicative correction factor to precipitation (specified by the `prcp_fac` parameter) and a bias correction to temperature (specified by the `temp_bias` parameter).
+Temperature data is then extrapolated across the glacier surface using a reference height and a constant lapse rate, determined by the `temp_default_gradient` parameter.
+Conversely, precipitation and temperature variability data are distributed across the entire domain without additional corrections.
+The `oggm_shop` module provides all necessary calibrated parameters.
+These resultant fields are designed for use in surface mass balance or enthalpy modeling.

+## Contributors

+Guillaume Jouvet, Fabien Maussion

 ## Config Structure
 ~~~yaml